 If you are in need of an agile retrospective that will help you determine which issues are worth resolving, and which do not have any value?
 The Eisenhower retrospective can help you with that.

-First of all, let’s take a look on what the Eisenhower Matrix exactly is, before we dive into the retrospective.
-It is called after the former US president Dwight Eisenhower, and the goal is to score our actions into 2 categories: Urgent & Important.
+First of all, let’s take a look at what the Eisenhower Matrix exactly is before we dive into the retrospective.
+The matrix is named after the former US president Dwight Eisenhower, and the goal is to score our actions into 2 categories: Urgent & Important.
 Our actions can be scored on whether they are important or not important, and if they are urgent or not urgent.
 The matrix looks as follows:

 When we scored our actions, they can be placed in 4 categories:

 This is the magic zone, everything in this zone is urgent and important.
 Actions in this zone should be picked up as soon as possible, and have priority over the other ones.